This post probably contains affiliate links, to items I am in love with, and I am confident you will too!

 I also just found out about Platejoy.
 They create meal plans and grocery lists for you.
 What an awesome service.
 The testimonials state that people have saved hundreds of dollars, so I’m gonna give this one a go and see what I think.
 I love that they have everything from Paleo, Keto, Vegan and more too!
 You can get $10 off your plan here.

 The 7-day meal plan from IdealRaw, which is the protein I love is another free option.
 Not as much details and information in these as the bundle, but a great start that is totally free.
+See more about choosing the right protein powder in this post.
+It can be totally confusing, but I break it down.

 Second Shortcut: Use Quality Apps